kraig24/projects/PinWheel/README.txt

 pip install beautifulsoup4
 #####

+This program retrieves relevent IRS forms for you from the web

 This program Doesn't take command line arguments (I could add them with argc, argv if needed, but since it is so tiny, I just got user input to get the information needed (prompt will ask for one for part 1 answer and 2 for part 2).
 Make sure when running part one that you don't have any spaces between your files, just commas.
 The part one answer will